MDS Files

 Data Locality

 All data processing in MIDAS happens entirely within the browser.
 Project data is never sent to any external server.
 Data is stored in the browser's OPFS and IndexedDB, and exported MDS files are simply downloaded to the user's device.
-Digital signatures use the Web Crypto API (ECDSA P-256); signing keys never leave the browser.
+Digital signatures use the Web Crypto API (ECDSA P-256); signing keys are never sent to any external server.
+For this reason, clearing browser data also destroys the signing key, and MDS files you previously signed will be treated as Unknown.
+For key backup, see Managing Signing Keys.

 Version Compatibility